MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-table-objects/create-a-new-table-object.md

 Create a new table by defining its physical table with a normal warehouse table using [POST /api/model/tables](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Tables/ms-addTable).

-Here are some other approaches to creating a table:
+The following are alternate methods to create a table:

 - You can create a table by defining the physical table with either a normal warehouse table or freeform SQL statement and columns information.
 The former is called a normal table, while the latter is called a freeform SQL table.
 When [creating a freeform SQL table](#create-a-freeform-sql-table), the type in the `physicalTable` field must be specified as `'sql'`.
 - If the `checkSecondaryDataSourceTable` query parameter is set to `true`, the API finds compatible tables in the project.
 If a compatible table is found, the compatible table object information is returned.
 Use [PATCH /api/model/tables/{tableID}](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Tables/ms-patchTableDetails) to set the `secondaryDatasource` to the compatible table.
 If no compatible table is found, a new table is created.